MaterializeInc/materialize/doc/developer/mzbuild.md

     image.

-    This approach keeps things snappy when running a demo or test on the latest tip of master, while ensuring that you don't need to modify the Docker Compose configuration as you make changes to the source code.
+    This approach keeps things snappy when running a demo or test on the latest tip of main, while ensuring that you don't need to modify the Docker Compose configuration as you make changes to the source code.

   * [**`mzimage`**](#mzimage) is a lower-level command that allows inspection